 Preparation of the wall for a large mural downtown began during Do Good Friday!

-Here are six portraits that will be on display at The Gallery in downtown Phillipsburg during the month of April.
+Here are six portraits that were on display at The Gallery in downtown Phillipsburg during the month of April.
 The theme for the show is "Faces."
 Artists include Kaitlynn Godsey, Sydni Herdt, Lizzy Pfortmiller, and Carril Rego.

 Here are photos of Smith Center's part of the 41st Annual Dane G. Hansen High School Art Show.
 Kaitlynn Godsey, Sydni Herdt, Lizzy Pfortmiller, and Carril Rego did a wonderful job setting up our part of the show.